Lamden/docs/docs/installing_node.md

 Click `Enter`.
 Ctrl+X.

 ### Constitution for the Lamden Testnet

-If you would like to join to the Lamden Testnet you need to use next constitution.
+If you would like to join the Lamden Testnet, you need to use the next constitution.

 ```bash
 wget -O ~/constitution.json https://gist.github.com/StuartFarmer/c074fa9066b0d40a0a887da266ef5c98